hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

   with the Cluster
 * `snapshot_identifier` - (Optional) Specifies whether or not to create this cluster from a snapshot.
 You can use either the name or ARN when specifying a DB cluster snapshot, or the ARN when specifying a DB snapshot.
 * `storage_encrypted` - (Optional) Specifies whether the DB cluster is encrypted.
 The default is `false` if not specified.
+* `replication_source_identifier` - (Optional) ARN of a source DB cluster or DB instance if this DB cluster is to be created as a Read Replica.
 * `apply_immediately` - (Optional) Specifies whether any cluster modifications
      are applied immediately, or during the next maintenance window.
 Default is `false`.
 See [Amazon RDS Documentation for more information.](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html)